sedgedigital/FDA-API-Benzodiazepine-ANOVA/README.md

 The project used the FDA Adverse Event Reporting System (FAERS) database containing information on adverse event and medication error reports submitted to the FDA (https://open.fda.gov/apis/drug/event/).

-## The analysis addresses two components of the data:
+## The analysis:
 1. Evaluating seasonality in the Benzodiazepine pharmacological class of medications.
 The idea is that if there is an increase in adverse event reports during certain months then maybe that is tied to a greater number of prescriptions written during that period, and perhaps a seasonal need for the medication; like greater depression and anxiety during the winter months.
-2. Jaime - add a description of your project here !

-## The data was used to answer two questions:
+## The data were used to answer the following question:
 1. Are there more adverse event reports for benzodiazepine medications during the winter months?
-2. Jamie - Fill in your question here!

 ## Benzodiazepine Analysis
 ### Medication